 In Fig.~\ref{fig2}, DOS is shown as a function of $\omega - \muz$ with $\muz$ being $\mu$ at $T = 0$.
-The solid line (SOC I) shows DOS for the same spin ($s=s'$) with both Re($w_h(s=s')$) and Im($w_h(s=s')$), while the dot line (SOC III) denotes DOS only for Re($w_h(s=s')$).
-The gap on the Dirac point is found as $2.1 \times 10^{-3}$ for SOC I (solid) but zero for SOC II (dot dash) and SOC III (dot).
+The solid line (SOC I) shows the DOS for the same spin ($s = s'$) with both Re[$w_h(s = s')$] and Im[$w_h(s = s')$], while the dotted line (SOC III) denotes DOS only for Re[$w_h(s = s')$].
+The gap on the Dirac point is found to be $2.1 \times 10^{-3}$ for SOC I (solid line) but zero for SOC II (dot-dashed line) and SOC III (dotted line).
 Thus, the former transfer energy gives rise to the effect of SOC on the transport.
-The dot dash line (SOC II) shows DOS in the presence of both the same and opposite spins ($s=s'$ and $s=-s'$).
-For $\omega - \muz \simeq -0.01$, DOS of SOC I and SOC III shows a single peak but DOS of SOC II shows a double peak due to the splitting by the coupling between the opposite spins.
-There is an asymmetry of DOS around $\omega = \muz$.
-DOS for the conduction band ($\omega > \muz$) is smaller than that for the valence band ($\omega < \muz$) because of the presence of the shoulder C. Thus, $\mu$ at finite temperatures becomes larger than $\muz$.
+The dot-dashed line (SOC II) shows the DOS in the presence of both the same and opposite spins ($s = s'$ and $s = -s'$).
+For $\omega - \muz \simeq -0.01$, the DOS of SOC I and SOC III show a single peak, but the DOS of SOC II shows a double peak due to the splitting by the coupling between the opposite spins.
+There is an asymmetry of the DOS around $\omega = \muz$.
+The DOS for the conduction band ($\omega > \muz$) is smaller than that for the valence band ($\omega < \muz$) because of the presence of the shoulder $C$.
+Thus, $\mu$ at finite temperatures becomes larger than $\muz$.
 The inset in Fig.~\ref{fig2} shows the $T$ dependence of the chemical potential $\mu$, where $\mu$ for SOC I is slightly larger than that for SOC III.
-With increasing $T$, $\mu$ increases monotonously and we find that approximately the relation $\mu(T) - \muz \sim 0.4 T$ holds.
+With increasing $T$, $\mu$ increases monotonously, and we find that the relation $\mu(T) - \muz \sim 0.4 T$ approximately holds.